This article was originally published in 2016. It was updated in June 2020 with fresh content and insights. Enjoy!

 “I’ve heard so much about you.”

-Luckily for product teams that want to fast-track engagement, the power of shared connections appear all the time in software.
+The power of shared connections appears all the time in software.
 Invited users sign up because they've heard great things about the product.
 Chances are, they really want to like your product, and thanks to the loyal user who introduced you guys, you have a head start in impressing them.

-Acknowledging and building upon this familiarity in the user onboarding process helps you develop an emotional connection with an invited user quickly.
-Plus, impressing the invited user gives you bonus points with the original user who championed your product.
-It’s a double win in user engagement.
+Acknowledging and building upon this familiarity in the user onboarding process helps you develop an emotional connection with an invited user quickly, to fast-track deeper user engagement.

 Here are 4 tips for onboarding invited users to leverage familiarity and start off on the best foot possible.

 Since users could know a lot or very little about your product at this point, it’s important to keep these emails short and descriptive.

 Invitation emails contain 3 key pieces of information:

 - CTA to accept the invitation